 It is projected that the number of people with various degrees of hearing loss across Africa will rise to 332 million by 2050 from the current 136 million.
 This huge figure further adds credibility and urgency to the works of Signs TV Uganda.
 Countries across the continent must ensure proper information dissemination to these communities.

-Regardless of the myriads of challenges facing Signs TV Uganda at the moment, they are pushing towards obtaining an operation license from the Uganda Communication Commission.
+Regardless of the myriad of challenges facing Signs TV Uganda at the moment, they are pushing towards obtaining an operation license from the Uganda Communication Commission.
 This will allow them to scale their broadcast to terrestrial TV providers like Azam TV, StarTimes, and DSTV.

 Simon is also looking in the long term at having their channels all over Africa, providing crucial information to deaf people across the continent.
 They also want to start a fellowship that will identify and train deaf people to become proficient in sign language journalism.